 - Another option is to use a passphrase (a sentence or group of four or more words).
 Choose a random set of words rather than a famous quote or phrase, as online hackers have sophisticated databases to guess these passphrases.

 - Never disclose a password to anyone.
-EasyPost employees will never ask for a password.
+EasyPost employees will never ask for your passwords.

 Secure Your API Key

 API Keys should be treated with the same level of security as passwords and kept confidential.
-They allow full account access, and any exposure to public code or communications should be avoided.
-A compromised key can be immediately disabled via the API Keys page on the EasyPost Dashboard.
+They allow full account access, and any unnecessary exposure should be avoided.
+A compromised key can be immediately disabled by visiting the API Keys page on the EasyPost Dashboard.

 Learn How to Identify Scams